Associate degree: Similar qualifications by country

-Americas
+The Americas

 Argentina

 In Argentina, tertiary colleges (institutos terciarios) offer carrera técnica, tecnicatura or Técnico Superior Universitario qualifications that are similar to associate degrees in a variety of areas, including qualifications for elementary and high school teachers, as well as other technical fields, upon completion of three or four years of study.
 Some of these degrees may be articulated with university programs to obtain a bachelor degree, usually after two additional years.
 Such qualifications are also offered by some universities as a final degree or as an intermediate stage before a bachelor degree.

 Brazil

 In 2001, Brazil added tecnólogo ('technologist') as a form of undergraduate degree program (graduação).
 A technologist's degree varies between two and three years of full time studies to complete.
 This degree takes a shorter time period to obtain than a bachelor or teaching degree (some of which may take between four and six years to complete), and it aims to provide highly specialized knowledge (e.g., agribusiness technical degree, tourism management degree, web development technical degree, etc.).
 There is also official recognition for a type of course called sequencial ('sequential') - students receive this associate degree as in junior college.